MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/datatypes-string-operators.md

 ## Operators on strings

 > [!NOTE]
-> The below abbreviations are used in the table below:
+> The following abbreviations are used in the table below:
 > * RHS = right hand side of the expression
 > * LHS = left hand side of the expression